Who We Are

 Since 1994, Sandra has been a core member of the GPP team, developing curriculum materials and frameworks for staff and leaders of community, labor and faith-based organizing networks.
 As part of her work with national networks and statewide groups, Sandra provides strategic analysis on housing, healthcare, taxes and budget issues, labor and criminal justice policies and more.
 Sandra’s analytic approach incorporates a ‘strategic inquiry’ framework that aligns short-term issue campaigns with longer-term opportunities to advance more structural reforms.
 Sandra got her start in community organizing in Memphis, Tennessee in the late 1970s.
 She became involved in labor organizing in the 1980s and worked with unions on healthcare reform in the early 1990s.

 Charlene works with local and national organizations to develop a comprehensive grassroots organizing and political strategy.
-For over 20 years, Charlene has been a community organizer, network-builder, educator, mentor and thought-leader.
-As a socially-engaged seminarian, Charlene explores the intersection of class, race and faith, and brings this into her work to advance human liberation.
-Charlene is the founder of the Center on Race, Religion and Economy Democracy and the Director of Reinvestment for the Center for Community Change.
+For over 20 years, Charlene has been a community organizer, network-builder, educator, mentor, and thought-leader.
+Charlene's research and writings explore the intersection of class, race, and faith, and brings this into her work to advance human liberation.
+Charlene is the founder of the Center on Race, Religion and Economy Democracy and a Deputy Director for the Groundswell Fund.
+In 2017, Charlene obtained her PhD from the Union Theological Seminary.

 GPP Board of Directors